freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.VisualStimulus.md

 ## VisualStimulus.AnchorChoice Property

 Any object representing a visual stimulus must have a property to get/set its preferred anchor point
-(which is the middle center of the strimulus object, by default)
+(which is the middle center of the stimulus object, by default)

 ```csharp
 public HurPsyLib.HurPsyOrigin AnchorChoice { get; set; }